 There are also Material tools.
 These don't have much interactivity in the Surface Editor and should be edited in the Node Editor:

 Nearly all real-world surfaces have some amount of texture or bumpiness.
 Such bumps are apparent due to the way light falls across the surface.
 A Bump Map is applied to a surface to give the appearance of a texture.
-However, no real geometry is added and if you looked across the surface from the side, the illusion could be ruined.
+However, no real geometry is added, and looking across the surface from the side could ruin the illusion.
 Shadows and edges can also reveal this lack of geometry in certain circumstances.
 The default setting is 100%.

 If you want your bumps to actually displace geometry, try a Displacement Map in Object Properties > Deform.